CJhey/CRnM-Home/index.md

 # Welcome to the main hub for the New Media and Technosemiosis modules@UPOL

-This page serves as an index to the Critical Reader of "New" Media course materials, including its nextbook, self-assessment materials and other materials, and for the Technosemiotics project run by <a href="">Auli Viidalepp</a>.
+This page serves as an index to the Critical Reader of "New" Media course materials, including its nextbook, self-assessment materials and other materials, and for the Technosemiotics project run by <a href="https://auli.viidalepp.org/">Auli Viidalepp</a>.

 ## A Critical Reader of "New" Media Nextbook